 The ever-expanding field of food science encompasses a wide range of careers in food-related work, the nation’s largest occupational sector.
-The Bi-State School of Food Science is recognized for excellence in both undergraduate and graduate education for individuals interested in these fields.
+The School of Food Science is recognized for excellence in both undergraduate and graduate education for individuals interested in these fields.
 You can work side by side with faculty who care about your success and academic experience.

 WSU Extension’s youth and family programs improve the capacity of young people to be successful while strengthening their families to support healthy development.